StepBroBD/Raycast-Overlay/readme.md

 ## Setup

-To run the GitHub Action, you'll need Internet Archive's S3-like API keys which can be obtained here: <https://archive.org/account/s3.php>.
+To run the GitHub Action, you'll need Internet Archive's username and password.

-Set `ACCESS` and `SECRET` in your repo settings.
+Set `USERNAME` and `PASSWORD` in your repo settings.

+The GitHub Action will use your username and password to call `ia configure --username="$USERNAME" --password="PASSWORD"`.

 ## Why Bother?